What is a vertical garden?

 - Strawberries

-With the Living-Wall Sets from Jardinion, it's very easy to set up a vertical garden or plant wall.
-The sets include everything (except screws and dowels) you need for installation.
+With the Jardinion living wall sets, it’s easy to create a vertical garden or living wall.
+The sets include everything you need for installation (except for screws and wall plugs).

-With a hand saw, you can perfectly adjust the gutters or planters to your plant wall.
-The included gutter end pieces will make your new planters watertight.
-The gutter holders make mounting on the wall a breeze.
+Using a hand saw, you can cut the gutters/planters to fit your living wall perfectly.
+The gutter end caps included in the set ensure your new planter is watertight.
+With the gutter brackets, mounting on the wall is straightforward.

-Thanks to the clip system, you can comfortably plant your plants on a table or similar, and then simply hang them on the wall.
-It is also possible to place the plants in the beautifully hanging gutters.
+Thanks to the clip system, you can plant everything conveniently on a table or similar surface and then simply hang it on the wall.
+It’s also possible to plant directly into the nicely hanging gutters.

-All our gutters are suitable for your vertical garden or plant wall.
-The easiest option for you is to use our 3-piece half-round gutter set, as everything you need is perfectly included for your purposes.
+All of our gutters are suitable for your vertical garden or living wall.
+The easiest option is our set of 3 half-round gutters, as it includes everything perfectly suited to your project.

-The cost of a vertical garden varies greatly depending on the number and type of plants.
-However, you can plan the cost for the planters very well.
-With just one 3-piece set, you can create an impressive plant wall.
+The price of a vertical garden varies greatly depending on the quantity and type of plants.
+However, you can plan the cost of the planters very well.
+With just one set of 3, you can create an impressive living wall.

-In addition, you can customize your planters to your needs with various materials (such as Styrofoam glue) and spray paint.
-This way, you can easily create unique and creative works of art.
+You can also adapt your planters to your needs using different materials (such as polystyrene adhesive) and spray paint.
+This makes it easy to create unique, creative pieces.

 Ratgeber rund ums Haus